This is a short but intensive QEMU-KVM tutorial

-Here are few examples how to create and manage image files
+Here are few examples of how to create and manage image files

 We can retrieve some info on created files.

-And cause disk was not used the real size on the host is 260k at the moment.
-Beware on copy sparse files use
+And cause the disk was not used the real size on the host is 260k at the moment.
+Beware of copy sparse files use

---sparse=allways option in cp command (mostly it is chosen for you) otherwise the images could be copy hard and fill the maximum amount of their creation size.
+--sparse=allways option in cp command (mostly it is chosen for you) otherwise the images could be copied hard and fill the maximum amount of their creation size.